Super magnum: .445 SuperMag

-Based on the .44 Magnum cartridge, the .445 SuperMag is a high pressure cartridge and will allow higher muzzle velocities than most .44 Magnum cartridges. .445 cartridges are designed for long range hunting and target revolvers.
-Capable of knock-down performance surpassing 200 yards for Silhouette and 150 yards for hunting applications.
-The .445 Super Magnum can drive a heavy 300 grain bullet 120 ft/sec faster than the .44 Magnum cartridge.
-While Dan Wesson handguns in .445 SuperMag ceased production in 2007, custom ammunition producers like Buffalo Bore continue to offer loaded ammunition.
+Based on the .44 Magnum cartridge, the .445 SuperMag is a high pressure cartridge and will allow higher muzzle velocities than most .44 Magnum cartridges. .445 cartridges are designed for long range hunting and target revolvers, capable of knock-down performance surpassing 200 yards for Silhouette and 150 yards for hunting applications.
+The .445 Super Magnum can drive a heavy 300-grain bullet 120 ft/sec faster than the .44 Magnum cartridge.
+While Dan Wesson handguns in .445 SuperMag ceased production in 2007, custom ammunition producers such as Buffalo Bore continue to offer loaded ammunition.
 Starline brass is still available and custom manufacturers occasionally offer T/C Encore barrels.
-A revolver designed for the .445 SuperMag can also fire the shorter .44 Magnum, .44 Special, and the .44 Russian cartridges.
+A revolver designed for the .445 SuperMag can also fire the shorter .44 Magnum, .44 Special, and .44 Russian cartridges.